renatabiniek/writing-room/README.md

 * [Balsamiq](https://balsamiq.com/) - to create wireframes for the site as part of the preparation work for the project
 * [Google Fonts](https://fonts.google.com/) - to import Courgette and Montserrat fonts into the HTML file which were then used throughout the site
-* [Font Awesome](https://fontawesome.com/) - to source icons which were added to headings for the purpose of aesthetics
+* [Font Awesome](https://fontawesome.com/) - to source icons which were added to some headings for the purpose of aesthetics
 * [Coolors](https://coolors.co/ ) - to create cohesive colour scheme for the site
 * [Eye Dropper](https://eyedropper.org/) - to pick specific colours from images
 * [Pixlr](https://pixlr.com/) - to edit and resize photos